MEET OUR INSTRUCTORS

 Emily Roth

-Organ, Piano, & Voice
+Organ, Piano, & Voice Instructor

 Emily Roth began playing the piano at age 6.
 In high school, she began taking organ lessons.
 Wanting to make music her career, she attended the University of Iowa and received a B.A. in organ performance.
 During this time in college, she developed her love for singing.